Code-Institute-Submissions/JoGorska-Luxury_cat_hotel_AugResub/README.md

 https://github.com/jumboduck/Polygonal-Brewing-Co/blob/master/README.md

-General help on how to use bootstrap's navbar's images, responsivness and styling, shared during Hackaton and applied in this project
+- Dave Horrocks & Brian Smyth - for general help on how to use bootstrap's navbar's images, responsivness and styling, shared during Hackaton and applied in this project

-Dave Horrocks & Brian Smyth
+- Felippe Souza Alarcon - for mentoring, guidance, technical advice and moral support